What is a good conversion rate for your online business? And how do your company’s conversion rates stack up against the competition?

 Let’s say you’re interested in boosting your lead generation efforts.
 You set up a beautiful landing page with a solid lead magnet.
 Over the next 30 days, 1,000 people visit that landing page.
 Of those, 40 enter their email addresses and sign up for your list.

-Let’s calculate your conversion rate based on those parameters.
+Let’s calculate your landing page conversion rate based on those parameters.

-According to this calculation, your conversion rate is 4 percent.
+According to this conversion rate formula, your conversion rate is 4 percent.

 What Is a Good Conversion Rate for Your Online Business?